osrf/collision-benchmark/README.md

 The tutorial in the file [transfer_world_state.cc](https://github.com/JenniferBuehler/collision-benchmark/blob/devel-2/tutorials/transfer_world_state.cc) shows how to use the basic interface of **PhysicsWorldBase**.
-It demonstartes how to load worlds form an SDF file and set the worlds to a certain state: two worlds will be loaded, then the state from one is read, and the other world is set to the same state.
+It demonstartes how to load worlds form an SDF file and set the worlds to a certain state.
+Two worlds will be loaded, then the state from one is read, and the other world is set to the same state.

-The first world is going to be the one which will be displayed with *gzclient* (which always displays the first world that that was loaded).
+The first world is going to be the one which will be displayed with *gzclient* (which always displays the first world that was loaded).
 This will be the empty world to start with.
 The second world will be loaded with the rubble world (*worlds/rubble.world*), which is a world with quite a bit of movement in it, as you can watch the rubble collapse.